Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 5) **My scope/bayonet is stealing the muzzle flash from my gun!**

 &emsp; Yeah :( I'll fix that eventually  \
 &emsp; Oh, and also make sure you aren't using a "No muzzle" option for the muzzle.
-You need to use "Invisible muzzle" for that (That's part of Syn's plugin.
-May add that myself for people who don't use that).
+To have no muzzle but keep the shooting effects, you need to equip the "Invisible Muzzle" option.

 <a id="faq-6"></a>